 Pierre Hébert, recipient of the Albert-Tessier Quebec government award for cinema in 2004 and of the Cinema Career Grant of the Art Council of Quebec in 21012, has been pursuing for 50 years his career as filmmaker, performer and visual artist.
 Self taugh, strongly influenced by animation film makers Norman McLaren and Len Lye, he directed his first films independently while he was still studying Anthropology at the University of Montreal.
 He worked at The National Film Board of Canada from 1965 until the end of 1999.
 Since then he continued as an independant artist and filmmaker.
 From 1996 to 1999, he was producer and director of the Animation/Youth studio of the French program of the NFB.
 He was first known for his abstract experimental films dealing with perception phenomena ( Op hop, Opus 3, Around perception,Fundamentals of genetics ).
 Later, although he always kept an experimental approach, his films became more socially and politically involved (Entre chiens et loup, Memories of war).
 Later, his work grew out of interdisciplinary projects ( Etienne et sara, Songs and dances of the inanimate world-the metro, O Picasso-tableaux d’une surexposition, Adieu bipèdes, La Lettre d’amour ).
 From 1983, he started to take part in live performances with musicians (Jean Derome, Robert M. Lepage and René Lussier, Fred Frith and Bob Ostertag) and choreographers (Ginette Laurin, Rosalind Newman, Louise Bédard and Jean-Marc Matos) and most of his films of that period evolved from those multidisciplinary practices.
-He is now working on the «Places and Monuments» project in which he reassess his long time interest in the realtionship between aniamtion and live action shooting.His last work is a video installation (Berlin – The Passage of Time, Places and Monuments-6) of which there is also a web version (lieuxetmonuments.net)
+He is now working on the «Places and Monuments» project in which he reassess his long time interest in the realtionship between aniamtion and live action shooting.His last works are video installations: Berlin – The Passage of Time, Places and Monuments-6, 2014 (of which there is also a web version – lieuxetmonuments.net) and Cycling Utrecht, Places and Monuments-7, 2015.

 In 1991, he started to work on is first animated feature film (La Plante humaine) based on the images improvised during the live performances of the recent years.
 This film was completed in 1996, released in Montreal and in Paris.